 When websites are hacked, the data of millions of people are exposed.
 Every day, we hear about a new data breach, so what does it mean?
-In broad terms, a data breach happens when sensitive data falls into the hands of someone who has no business handling it.
+In broad terms, data breaches happens when sensitive data falls into the hands of someone who has no business handling it.

 Usually, we hear of data breaches when a company fails to keep its data secure.
 Since there’s a lot of information online like age, likes/dislikes, earnings, credit details, and other confidential data, data is precious to every advertiser.
 In one attack, hackers can steal hundreds and millions of collected information, even personal data.